A short collection of ideas and pitfalls to have in mind before designing an A/B test. Shuffle through and bookmark. It will be updated in the future.

 - Test for big impact first,

-- Then make incremental changes.
+- then make incremental changes.

-Treat traffic sources as a separate entity
+Treat traffic sources as a separate entity.

-- Use specific LPs for each unique traffic source
+- Use specific LPs for each unique traffic source.

 - Prioritize sources.
 Use the 80/20 rule to focus on the sources that matter the most.

-Look at big picture metrics:
+Look at the big picture metrics:

 - Average order value

-Once you confirm the effect of the variant is producing positive business results, then move to conversion rate.
+Once you confirm the effect of the variant is producing positive business results, then move on to conversion rate.

 Sequential testing is the practice of making a change and observing the change in a metric with the idea that if it goes up the hypothesis is confirmed.
 This approach is seriously flawed, as the metrics change all the time due to a bunch of factors.
 This is a recipe for a mistake.
-Besides, with today’s technology and ease of simultaneous A/B tests it takes almost no additional effort to do the tests right.
+Besides, with today’s technology and ease of simultaneous A/B tests, it takes almost no additional effort to do the tests right.